yzy26353520/final-exam-questions/README.md

 # final-exam-questions
 Here are some final exam papers, such as C language, digital circuit, etc.

-Even if I publish the answer, some people still can’t see it ：）
+Even if I publish the answer, some people still fail to see it ：）